IRT Flushing Line: Automation of the line

 The first train of R188 cars began operating in passenger service on November 9, 2013.
 Test runs of R188s in automated mode started in late 2014.
 However, the CBTC retrofit date was later pushed back to 2017 or 2018 after a series of problems that workers encountered during installation, including problems with the R188s.
 The project also went over budget, costing $405 million for a plan originally marked at $265.6 million.
 The whole line was cutover to CBTC operation on November 26, 2018, with the completion of the segment from Hudson Yards to the north of Grand Central.

-Completely independent of the CBTC installation is the 7 Subway Extension (see below), which features both CBTC signals and fixed-block signaling.
-The extension will also increase line capacity.
+Completely independent of the CBTC installation is the 7 Subway Extension, which features both CBTC signals and fixed-block signaling.
+The extension also increased line capacity.

 Extension westward

 In the 1990s, the Metropolitan Transportation Authority (MTA) began exploring the possibility of a Flushing Line extension to New Jersey.
 In 2001, a business and civic group convened by Senator Charles Schumer argued that a proposed westward extension of the Midtown office district could not be accomplished without a subway extension, saying:

 An extension of the Flushing Line was then proposed as part of the New York City bid for the 2012 Summer Olympics.
 The City wanted to get funding before July 2005, at which time the International Olympic Committee would vote on funding, but due to budget shortfalls, the MTA could not pay to fund the extension.
 After New York City lost their Olympic bid, the government of New York City devised a rezoning plan for the Hudson Yards area and proposed two new subway stations to serve that area.
 The subway extension was approved following the successful rezoning of about 60 blocks from 28th to 43rd Streets, which became the Hudson Yards neighborhood.
 In October 2007, the MTA awarded a $1.145 billion contract to build an extension from Times Square to Hudson Yards.

 There is one new station at 34th Street and Eleventh Avenue to serve Hudson Yards.
 The MTA originally planned for another station at 10th Avenue and 41st Street but eliminated it due to lack of funding.
 The extension's opening was delayed several times due to issues in installing the custom-made incline elevators for the 34th Street station.
 The extension eventually opened on September 13, 2015.
 The 34th Street–Hudson Yards station's design has been compared to that of Washington Metro stations, or to those of stations along London's Jubilee Line Extension.